Afsharid conquests in the Persian Gulf and Oman

+The Afsharid conquests in the Persian Gulf and Oman refers to a series of military campaigns undertaken by the Afsharid Iranian Empire against the Omani Empire.
+It led to the Afsharid of territories on both sides of the Persian Gulf.

 Marches

 Nadir's desire to seize the Persian Gulf was due to his intention to make his empire the main power in the region again.
 These marches were started from the 1730s and most of them were successfully completed.
 However, Daryasalar (admiral) Taghi Khan, appointed viceroy by Nadir Shah, could not organize things properly in the localities, and the population started riots and rebellion after the high taxes demanded by the fiscal officials in Fars province.
 Although Taghi Khan tried to suppress the rebellion in the early days, he failed to do so, and he himself joined the rebellion and began to lead it.